 - Dried chamomile flowers (find organic chamomile here)

-- Dried lavender flowers (find organic lavender flowers here)
+- Dried lavender flowers (find lavender flowers here)

 - Dried hibiscus petals (find organic hibiscus flowers here)